onaio/gisida/README.md

 Create `public/config/layers/` folder to hold the layer specifications.

 Create your layer `.json` files in this folder e.g To add a layer by the name `ken-health-sites`, create `public/config/layers/ken-health-sites.json` and add the layer configuration.
-The below is an example of a layer configuration
+Below is an example of a layer configuration

 ```json
 {